-Flora Willson, The Guardian

 February 2019: Australian boutique music agency Emblem Artists announces Lotte as the newest artist to be signed for Australian and New Zealand representation.
 Lotte joins a select roster of renowned international musicians, including saxophonist Amy Dickson, pianist Jayson Gillham, and violinist Nicola Benedetti.
 See Lotte’s profile on the Emblem Artists website here.

-February 2019: Lotte is selected as a Leeds Lieder Festival Young Artist for 2019, and is selected as one of six finalists for the Oxford Lieder Festival Young Artist Platform.
+February 2019: Lotte is selected as one of six finalists for the Oxford Lieder Festival Young Artist Platform.
+She will compete in the finals in April 2019 at the Jacqueline Du Pre Music Building in Oxford, alongside her duo partner Joseph Havlat.

 February 2019: Lotte and guitarist Andrey Lebedev perform live on BBC Radio 3’s In Tune program, with Sean Rafferty.
 Program included works by Britten, Dean, Morley and Jobim.
 Listen to the broadcast online here.